dubzzz/fast-check/website/blog/2023-10-04-finding-back-the-redos-that-impacted-zod/index.md

 ## The vulnerability

 The vulnerability has been categorized as a Regular Expression Denial of Service (ReDOS).
 It corresponds to a specific class of issues implying regexes suffering from uncontrollable execution time.
-A more detailed definition of ReDOS and the vulnerability itself can be found on [Snyk](https://security.snyk.io/vuln/SNYK-JS-ZOD-5925617).
+A more detailed definition of ReDOS can be found on this [blog post](https://www.sonarsource.com/blog/vulnerable-regular-expressions-javascript/).
+For more details on the vulnerability itself you can refer to [Snyk](https://security.snyk.io/vuln/SNYK-JS-ZOD-5925617).

 In the case of Zod, the ReDOS was touching the validator of email addresses and has been fixed by [colinhacks/zod#2824](https://github.com/colinhacks/zod/pull/2824).